 ii) Non-competitive events: i.e. formally organised social, charity & fundraising type events, reliability rides, personal challenge endurance type events, mountain bike downhill practice events with ‘uplift' transportation.

 More details on Event insurance.

-iii) Individual club members: Individual club members (as opposed to club officials) are not covered unless they themselves are Silver or Gold members of British Cycling with personal liability insurance cover.
+iii) Individual club members: Individual club members (as opposed to club officials) are not covered unless they themselves are Ride, Silver or Gold members of British Cycling with personal liability insurance cover.

 iv) Activities not regulated by British Cycling: A club and its officials and event promoters are not covered for cycling activities that involve any variant or discipline of cycling that is not formally endorsed and regulated by the British Cycling Federation.